Claudio Passavanti is a British Italian pianist, music producer and digital entrepreneur, known as Sunlightsquare and Doctor Mix.

 During this time, he carried on working as a freelance producer and conjured the idea of developing a platform that could handle his existing clients whilst also finding new ones.
 As a result, in 2006, he founded Doctor Mix - The Online Mixing, Mastering And Production Service - as one of the first online studios to appear on the internet.

 In the early days of YouTube, he started experimenting with video, and registered a humorous musical channel called Culturekiller, and in August of the same year, he published “The Simpsons vs Star Trek”, a comedic mash up of the 2 songs performed on Rhodes Piano, Theremin and a funnel.
 The video became instantly viral and earned 2 million views, at a time when the most viewed Youtube video was “The Evolution Of Dance” with 5 million views.

 Claudio experienced the power of modern day video for himself and decided to use it to increase the popularity of his Doctor Mix website.
 In the following years he was able to consolidate the company, move it to commercial premises in Central London and grow it into a 5 people operation.

-With a quarter of a million YouTube subscribers for his Doctor Mix channel, Claudio is today considered to be an influencer – collaborating with some of the biggest manufacturers in professional audio including Yamaha, Steinberg, Prism Sound, Moog and Arturia.
+With over a half-million YouTube subscribers for his Doctor Mix channel, Claudio is today considered to be an influencer – collaborating with some of the biggest manufacturers in professional audio including Yamaha, Roland, Korg, Rhodes, Moog and Arturia.